You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 Urine cytology:

-The microscopic examination of exfoliated urothelial cells in voided urine or in an irrigation sample of the upper urinary tract can reliably identify high-grade tumor cells.
-Well-differentiated tumors are less likely to exfoliate cells and the demarcation to inflammatory changes is not reliable, see section urine cytology.
+The microscopic examination of exfoliated urothelial cells in voided urine or an upper urinary tract irrigation sample can reliably identify high-grade tumor cells.
+Well-differentiated tumors are less likely to exfoliate cells, and the distinction to inflammatory changes is unreliable, see section urine cytology.

 Ultrasound imaging:

 Renal ultrasound: Hydronephrosis?
-Hypoechoic mass in the renal sinus [fig. ultrosound imaging of UTUC]?
+Hypoechoic mass in the renal sinus [fig. Ultrasound imaging of UTUC]?
 Bladder ultrasound: Bladder tumor?
 Abdominal ultrasound: Metastasis of the liver?

 Retrograde pyelography:

-If irrigation fluid for urine cytology is needed, it must be preserved before the administration of the high osmolar contrast medium.
+If irrigation fluid for urine cytology is needed, it must be collected before administering the high osmolar contrast medium.
 Signs of upper tract urothelial cancer in retrograde pyelography are ureteral strictures, filling defects or missing contrast in the calyces [figure retrograde pyelography of UTUC].

 Ureterorenoscopy: